Which FPL players are nearing a two-match ban?

 PLAYERS ON 8/9 YELLOW CARDS

-There isn’t a great deal to worry most Fantasy managers just yet, as all of the above players have ownerships of under 10% in FPL.
+There isn’t a great deal to worry most Fantasy managers just yet, as all of the above players bar Conor Gallagher (£6.1m) have ownerships of under 10% in FPL.

-The in-form Ruben Neves (£5.3m), whose Wolverhampton Wanderers side are one of just eight clubs in action in Blank Gameweek 30, is just one booking away from a ban, as is the injured Leeds United full-back Junior Firpo (£4.7m).
+Ruben Neves (£5.3m) and Junior Firpo (£4.7m) are two of the three players on nine cautions although are both currently flagged with injury anyway.

+Tyrone Mings (£5.0m) joined them on the precipice in Gameweek 30 and has matches against Wolves and Spurs to negotiate before he is on safe ground.

-Matthew Cash (£5.2m), the most-bought defender of Gameweek 30, is among the cluster of FPL assets who are two cautions away from the unwanted target.
+Matthew Cash (£5.3m), the second-most-bought defender of the previous Gameweek, is among the cluster of FPL assets who are two cautions away from the unwanted target.

-Bench fodder options like Josh Brownhill (£4.3m), Oriol Romeu (£4.5m) and Yves Bissouma (£4.4m) are also part of this group on eight bookings.
+Bench fodder options like Josh Brownhill (£4.3m), Oriol Romeu (£4.5m) and Yves Bissouma (£4.4m) are also part of this group on eight bookings, along with Crystal Palace’s Gallagher.

 WHEN ARE THE CUT-OFF POINTS FOR SUSPENSIONS?